MargaretZhang/farm-to-table/README.md

-Welcome to farm-to-table project
+Garble - Garden-to-table!
-It's a website that aims to answer the questions you have from growing, harvesting, storing to consuming home-grown products.
-Enjoy!
+Aims to answer the questions from growing, harvesting, storing to consuming home-grown products.